nicolemitchell/personal_website/content/home/experience.md

 Drug Metabolism Prediction Using Graph-based Learning

 * Built a deep graph convolutional network (GCN) using Pytorch to predict drug metabolism
+* Proposed the use molecular representations learned through GCNs to identify metabolically labile atoms.
+Compared to traditional feature extraction methods.
 * Presented poster at the Rice Data Science Conference, Oct 2019, and the 29th Annual Keck Research Conference, Oct 2019
+* Completed written thesis and oral defense in April 2020
   """

 [[experience]]